FTHPC/Correlation_Compressibility/README.md

 cd $HOME/Correlation_Compressibility
 ```

-If you forgot to install `git-lfs` before and have an empty files in the  `datasets` folder, you should install `git-lfs`
+If you forgot to install `git-lfs` before and have an empty file in the  `datasets` folder, you should install `git-lfs`
 and then run the following:

 ```